ESTR-eval-app/estr-eval-app-api/README.md

 ####Update

+Requires a valid token be present in the `api-token` header.

 Update an account.
 May only be performed by an administrator or by the user being updated.
 Only an administrator may change the account's level of permissions.
 Example request: